Author: Moore, Lucy

-Published 22/05/2014 by Profile Books Ltd
+Published on 22 May 2014 by Profile Books Ltd in the United Kingdom.

-Paperback | 288 pages, Illustrations (black and white)
+Paperback | 288 pages

 'He achieves the miraculous,' the sculptor Auguste Rodin wrote of dancer Vaslav Nijinsky.
 'He embodies all the beauty of classical frescoes and statues'.
 Like so many since, Rodin recognised that in Nijinsky classical ballet had one of the greatest and most original artists of the twentieth century, in any genre.